Interprofessional Health Professions Collaboration

 Speech language pathologists may work in a variety of settings such as schools, hospitals, clinics, rehabilitation centers, nursing homes, home health care, and private practices.

-The median annual wage for speech-language pathologists was $69,870 in May 2012 according to the Bureau of Labor Statistics.
+The mean annual wage for speech-language pathologists was $73,970 in May 2013 according to the Bureau of Labor Statistics.